Henry Charles Brewer: Family and early life

 Born on 25 May 1866 in Wurzburg, Bavaria, Henry Charles Brewer was part of a family of leading professional artists.
 His father was the architectural illustrator Henry William Brewer, and his brother was the creator of etchings, James Alphege Brewer.
 Their elder brother was the novelist and organist John Francis Brewer.
 Brewer' paternal grandfather was the historian John Sherren Brewer and their great uncle was E. Cobham Brewer, compiler of Brewer's Dictionary of Phrase & Fable.
 He was educated at St Charles College, Kensington.

+He was married to Mary Malle (from Dover, Kent).

 Brewer's father and grandfather, John Sherren Brewer, were notable adherents of the Oxford Movement, inspired by Augustus Pugin.
 Henry William Brewer and his family, including Henry Charles Brewer, became high-profile converts to the Roman Catholic Church.

 Brewer lived on Perryn Road in Acton.
 His brother, James Alphege, also lived in Acton, and the artists collaborated on numerous paintings and were active in local artistic circles, including being members of the Ealing Art Group.